php-http/documentation/plugins/content-type.rst

         [$contentTypePlugin]
     );

-For now, the plugin could only detect Json or XML content.
+For now, the plugin can only detect JSON or XML content.
 If the content of the stream can not be determined, the plugin does nothing.